wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - `feature: dict[str, list[str]]`: A dictionary with namespaces as keys, and ordered list of corresponding feature names as values.
 The values in each list override the default ordering from the provider output.
-They are listed from the higher priority to lower priority..
+They are listed from the highest priority to the lowest priority.
 Features not present on the list are considered of lower priority than those present, and their relative priority is defined by the plugin.

 - `property: dict[str, dict[str, list[str]]]`: A nested dictionary with namespaces as first-level keys, feature names as